EdoardoTosin/January-2025-Southern-California-Wildfires-Burn-Severity-Sentinel2/README.md

 ## Overview

-This repository contains scripts and data for analyzing burn severity of the January 2025 wildfires in Southern California using Sentinel-2 satellite imagery.
-The analysis utilizes the difference *Normalized Burn Ratio* (**dNBR**) and *Relativized Burn Ratio* (**RBR**) to classify areas based on burn severity.
+Scripts and data for analyzing burn severity of the January 2025 Southern California wildfires using Sentinel-2 satellite imagery.
+This project explores the use of the *Differenced Normalized Burn Ratio* (**dNBR**) and *Relativized Burn Ratio* (**RBR**) to classify burn severity, leveraging publicly available satellite data and tools like the Copernicus EO Browser for processing and visualization.

 ![](map.jpg)